laetho/metagraf/doc/datastructure.md

 shows examples in JSON.
 Long term it might become a CRD itself.

 Examples in JSON are stubs of the complete spec.
 For complete examples take a look at the examples provided in the repository.
+(They are out of date, needs to be revised)

 Follows the Kubernetes metadata specification.
 ```json